butla/Book/2016/presentations/tdd_of_python_microservices/text.md

 ## Service tests
-### Their place in TDD
+### Their place in TDD and microservice development
-To have TDD and thus a maintainable microservice project we need tests that can validate the entirety of a single application - the "service tests".
+To have TDD and thus a maintainable microservice project we need tests that can validate the entirety of a single application.
-This term is used in "Building Microservices", but Harry Percival calls them (although in the context of traditional, monolithic web applications) "functional tests" in "Test-Driven Development with Python".
-Those functional tests are essential for implementing the "real TDD", that is the "double loop" or "outside-in" TDD (shown on diagram below).
+These tests are essential for implementing the "real TDD", that is the "double loop" or "outside-in" TDD (shown on the diagram below, taken from "Test-Driven Development with Python).
+The term used to describe them can be "service tests", which I prefer, "functional tests" or "component tests".

 ![](images/tdd_cycle.png "TDD cycle")

-This image (taken from Percival's book) succintly explains the test-driven development process.

-Adding each new application feature should start with a functional (service) test.
-This kind of verification is necessary to check if units of code work together as planned.
+Service tests are necessary to check if units of code work together as planned, if it won't just crash when starting in a real environment.
+They can do that because they run against a process with no special test flags, no fake database clients, etc.
+The application under test should have no idea that it's not in a "real" environment.

-It's important to remember that as service tests take longer to run and are more complex than unit tests, they should only be used to cover a few critital code paths.
+It's also important to remember that as they take longer to run and are more complex than unit tests, they should only be used to cover a few critical code paths.
-Full validation of the application's logic (code coverage) should be achieved with unit tests (but as shown later on, unit tests don't have to duplicate the same cases that are covered by service tests).
+Full validation of the application's logic (code coverage) should be achieved with unit tests.

-### Their place in microservice tests
-Service tests are the thing that says whether an application will not just crash on start after you deploy it.
-They can do that because they examine a "living" and "authentic" process of an application.
-Authenticity in this case means running the process like it would run in a production environment, with no special test flags, no fake data base clients, etc.
-The application under test should "have no idea" that it's not in a "real" environment.

-With these properties, a test suite can run locally, in isolation from the production (or staging) environment.
-It can be launched on a development or a CI (Continuous Integration) machine.
-This allows for parallel development of multiple microservices by multiple teams

-In his presentation about testing microservices, Martin Fowler places service tests (which he calls out-of-process component tests) in the middle of the tests pyramid.
+In his presentation about testing microservices, Martin Fowler places service tests in the middle of the tests pyramid.

 ![](images/test_pyramid.png "Microservice test pyramid")